Cheapest car insurance in Texas for a bad driving record

 Cheapest car insurance after an accident in Texas

-State Farm and Geico have the lowest car insurance rates after an accident at $2,270 and $2,565, respectively.
+State Farm has the lowest rates after an accident at $2,270 a year.
+GEICO also has affordable rates at $2,565 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident